KarnB013/AskArxiv/README.md

 # AskArxiv
-A LangChain-based tool to answer any question regarding any research paper from Arxiv
+A tool built using LangChain and Streamlit to answer any question regarding any research paper from Arxiv

 By providing it the identifier(Ex: 2401.00049) of any research paper from arxiv.org, it can answer any question user might have regarding that research paper.